 - Use online resources to extend the boundaries of learning beyond the confines of the classroom and school day

 The diagram summarises Sandringham’s strategy for Blended Learning:

 - BYOD: Students in years 7-11 must bring a suitable device to school each day.
 Students in sixth form may be required to bring a laptop or Chromebook to lessons depending on their subject choices.

 - GSuite for Education: our main tool for communication, collaboration, submission of work and receiving feedback

-- Digital Learning Spaces: our website MySandstorm provides online resources, revision tools and a range of apps for learning such as My Maths, Kerboodle and SAM Learning
+- Digital Learning Spaces: our website MySandstorm provides online resources, revision tools and a range of apps for learning such as My Maths, Kerboodle and My GCSE Science

 - Show My Homework: All home learning in years 7-11 is set online with parents and students having access via the website or app.

 - Google Classroom is used throughout the school, particularly in the sixth form to share lesson resources with students and sometimes to collect work.